aswarren/pangenome_graphs/README.md

-                        alphabet i.e. 'family type' to use --patric              table specifying the group, genome, contig, feature, and start in sorted order --patric_genomes      use the files listed in --feature_files as a comma or tab separated file specifying genome ids to pull from patric. automatically downloads and uses the data stream for those genome ids.
+                        alphabet i.e. 'family type' to use --patric              table specifying the group, genome, contig, feature, and start in sorted order --patric_genomes      use the feature_files as a comma or tab separated file specifying genome ids to pull from patric. automatically downloads and uses the data stream for those genome ids.